Nathan-Herzhaft/Medical_Imaging/Kaggle_Challenge-Detection/README.md

 ## > Torchvision package

-torchvision is a package that can be downloaded from github on the link below.
+torchvision is a package that can be downloaded from github on the link below, using pycocotools.
 It contains a framework for training a neural network of detection.
 Link : https://github.com/pytorch/vision

 ## > Pydicom